magento/magento2-functional-testing-framework/docs/guides/cicd.md

 bin/magento config:set cms/wysiwyg/enabled disabled
 ```

-These help set the `default` state of the Magento instance.
-If you wish to change the default state of the application (and have updated your tests sufficiently to account for it), this is the step in which you would do it.
+These set the default state of the Magento instance.
+If you wish to change the default state of the application (and have updated your tests sufficiently to account for it), this is the step to do it.

 If your magento instance has Two-Factor Authentication enabled, see [Configure 2FA][] to configure MFTF tests.

-## Install allure
+## Install Allure

-This will be required to generate the report after your test runs.
+This is required for generating the report after your test runs.
 See [Allure][] for details.

 ## Generate tests